ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

-The _thread factory_ allows you to create virtual threads by specifying a `Runnable` task to the instance of the `ThreadFactory` interface.
-The parameters of virtual threads are specified by the current state of the thread builder from which this factory is created.
+The thread factory allows you to create a virtual thread by specifying a `Runnable` task to the `ThreadFactory.newThread(Runnable)` method.
+The parameters of virtual threads are specified by the current state of the thread builder from which this thread factory is created.
 (Note that the thread factory is thread-safe, but the thread builder is not).

 ```
 Thread.Builder builder = Thread.ofVirtual()
    .name("virtual thread");

-ThreadFactory threadFactory = builder.factory();
+ThreadFactory factory = builder.factory();

-Thread thread = threadFactory.newThread(() -> System.out.println("run"));
+Thread thread = factory.newThread(() -> System.out.println("run"));

 assertTrue(thread.isVirtual());
 assertEquals("virtual thread", thread.getName());